Last updated: Aug 31, 2023

 EPS vs. Adjusted EPS

-Adjusted EPS is a modified version of basic EPS that excludes certain non-recurring or unusual items from the company’s net income to provide a more accurate reflection of its ongoing operational performance.
+Adjusted EPS is a modified version of basic EPS that excludes certain non-recurring or unusual items from the company’s net income to accurately reflect its ongoing operational performance.
 For example, Adjusted EPS may exclude one-time restructuring or legal costs.

-These adjustments are typically made to eliminate items not directly related to the core business operations that would otherwise distort the true earnings picture.
+These adjustments are typically made to eliminate items unrelated to the core business operations that would otherwise distort the true earnings picture.

 Pro Tip: TIKR calculates Earnings Per Share in all forms (LTM, NTM, Adjusted, Basic, Diluted) on 100,000+ stocks globally.